 By showcasing a diverse range of women, of all shapes and sizes on their social platforms and getting influencers to share their own insecurities with their followers, Assome has begun a campaign to showcase that women of all shapes and sizes have the same worries and issues.
 By providing a platform for these issues to be addressed, Assome intends to help these women face their insecurities.

 More on Isstories:

-- Investors Need to Know Technical Analysis of Physicians Realty Trust (DOC) and Natus Medical Incorporated (BABY) ?
+- Investors Need to Know Technical Analysis of Big 5 Sporting Goods Corporation (BGFV) and Summit Midstream Partners, LP (SMLP) ?